-This is the seventh in an occasional series about keeping a sketchbook practice to get through the pandemic and other crises.
+This is the final in a series about keeping a sketchbook practice to get through the pandemic and other crises.
 You can find earlier columns below.

 While my father covered the Vietnam War, we lived in Hong Kong, where he bought the Kuwaii grand piano that now sits in my living room.
 I was 10, and will never forget the day the piano arrived at our apartment on the 21st floor: It took 13 men all day to carry it up the winding staircase of our building.

-Although, sadly, I hardly ever sit down to play dad’s piano, music is very much a part of my creative process.
-It’s such a challenge right now to not fall into deep despair over the state of things; But I find that matching music to fit my mood has the power to not only inspire, but to soothe me as well.
+Although, sadly, I hardly ever sit down to play Dad’s piano, music is very much a part of my creative process.
+It’s such a challenge right now to not fall into deep despair over the state of things, but I find that matching music to fit my mood has the power to not only inspire, but also to soothe me.

-My studio is in our house, and when I am alone, I blast my Spotify “Fun Songs” playlist, includes girl-pop bands like the Sugababes and Girls Aloud.
+My studio is in our house, and when I am alone, I blast my Spotify “Fun Songs” playlist, which includes girl-pop bands such as the Sugababes and Girls Aloud.
 I stand when I paint, and this happy music really gets me moving and helps me not take my painting too seriously.
 I sometimes take breaks and dance around with my dog, Charlie.

 Most recently, I’ve had our musician daughter Sonya Kitchell’s latest record on repeat quite a lot.
-I also have a “songs to listen to over and over” playlist.
+I also have a “Songs to Listen to Over and Over” playlist.
 These are favorites I never get sick of hearing.
-At the top of that list in a song by the Barr Brothers titled “Song that I Heard.”
+At the top of that list is a song by the Barr Brothers titled “Song that I Heard.”

 When I write, I cannot listen to anything with words (except opera), so I mostly listen to classical and Baroque cello.

-Because music is so integral to the way I work, I asked some other artists to describe how they incorporate it while creating, especially during the ongoing crises of 2020; if you’re ever in need of comfort or inspiration, there are lots of great suggestions.
+Because music is so integral to the way I work, I asked some other artists to describe how they incorporate it while creating, especially during the ongoing crises of 2020; if you’re ever in need of comfort or inspiration, there are many great suggestions.

-Deborah Velasquez is an award-winning artist, designer and the author of “Drawing in Black and White.”
-She says, “I listen to music when I create; it keeps me company.
+Deborah Velasquez is an award-winning artist, designer and the author of “Drawing in Black & White.”
+She says: “I listen to music when I create; it keeps me company.
 I feel as if a friend is in the studio with me.”
 In her studio, Deborah likes to play Nina Simone, whether she is painting, printmaking or drawing.
 “It is as if from melancholy I create joy.
 Her music calms me and keeps me in flow.”
-If she works at home, however, she watches television crime shows such as “Law and Order” or “Criminal Minds.”
-“I love how justice can happen in an hour,” she explains.
+If she works at home, however, she watches television crime shows such as “Law & Order” or “Criminal Minds.”
+“I love how justice can happen in an hour,” she says.
 But, she adds, her husband can’t relate.
-“He will walk by and see me working with a show on and he says, ‘I am not sure this is healthy, hon’ or, ‘You need a break.’ ”
+“He will walk by and see me working with a show on and he says, ‘I am not sure this is healthy, hon,' or, ‘You need a break.’ ”

 Reader submission for Part 6

 This week’s sketchbook prompt is to draw in your sketchbook while listening to your favorite music.
-Use #sketchwithgayle on Instagram or upload here.
+Use #sketchwithgayle on Instagram.

 What is the tone of the new normal?